izzypt/Minishell/README.md

 - [] Ctrl+C in minishell lvl 2 is not printing correctly
 - [] export 1hello (number in first place mot allowd)
 - [] export A =hello (cannot have space)
+- [X] export: new elements not sorted in list
 - [] several Heredocs
 - [] export several objects
 - [] unset several objects